Ida Redbird: Death and legacy

 After completing work on some pots, Redbird sat them out to dry and laid down to take a nap on August 10, 1971.
 The tree under which she was sleeping on the reservation fell on her and killed her.

 A special display of Redbird's works was held shortly after her death at the Heard Museum.
 Redbird was inducted into the Arizona Women's Hall of Fame in 1985.
 In 2015, Redbird's work was shown along with other Arizona Native American potters' work in an exhibition at the Amerind Museum and Art Gallery.

+Ida Redbird Elementary School is a K-6 public school in the Mesa Public School District of Mesa, Arizona.
+The school is named after Redbird.